Schrecksbach

-Schrecksbach is a municipality in the Schwalm-Eder district in Hesse, Germany.
+Schrecksbach is a municipality in the Schwalm-Eder district in Hesse State, Germany.

 Geography

 Location

 Schrecksbach lies in the southern part of Schwalm-Eder on the River Schwalm, and forms the border with the Vogelsbergkreis.

 Constituent communities

 The following centres belong to the greater community::

 History

 Schrecksbach is a very old place that was mentioned in one of Charlemagne's documents as "Screggesbaha am Sualmanahafluß" as early as 782.

 The community itself was first mentioned in 1223.

 On 31 October 1806, Napoleon's army overran the country.
 Elector William I fled and was unseated.
 At this time, Schrecksbach was occupied by enemy (ie French) troops, suffering heavily as a result.

 Politics

 Municipal council

 Municipal council is made up of 23 members.